- Introduction of Media

 - Hindi/Kannada/Professional Communication

-Films have become a very important part of our lives.
-Films are a combination of entertainment, glamour, art, visuals, new ideas, emotionality, drama, action and what not.
-The film industry is also growing very rapidly.
+Films have become important part of our lives.
+Films are combination of entertainment, glamour, art, visuals, new ideas, emotionality, drama and action.

 The B.Sc.
-Film Making course includes comprehensive theoretical and practical of all aspects of Film Making; starting from concept development and script writing to creating dramatics, cinematography and editing.
+Film Making programme includes comprehensive theoretical and practical of all aspects of Film Making; starting from concept development and script writing to create dramatics, cinematography and editing.
 This will make the student a thorough industry professional.

-Film industry needs sensible, expert professionals and the objective of the course is in preparing expert film professionals for the future.
-These professionals have opportunities to work in feature films, TV industry, corporate films and web-series for a better tomorrow of the entire world of cinema.
+The objective of the programme is to prepare experts film professionals for the future.
+The students have opportunities to work in films, TV industry, corporate films and web-series for a better tomorrow in the world cinema.

 Broad areas covered:

 Candidates who have passed in 10+2 / PUC or equivalent from any stream

 Dedicated music production lab with iMac systems with MIDI Keyboards and Focus Rite Interface.
 The lab also has various Photo editing and manipulation platforms along with high end video post processing softwares.

 Analog Mixing room consists of analog audio gear that the students can learn.
 This room is used by students to complete their mix using professional monitors

 Professional sound studio with Avid S3 control surface, pro-tools HD system monitoring up to 7.1.